gatsbyjs/gatsby/docs/docs/reference/fast-refresh.md

 ### GraphQL Errors

 GraphQL errors can occur due to a number of reasons, most often due to an error inside your page query or static query.
-You'll be given an error ID (e.g. `#85923`) that you can use to scan the documentation and internet in addition to an error message.
+In addition to an error message, you'll be given an error ID (e.g. `#85923`) that you can use to scan the documentation and internet for more information.

 ### Runtime Errors